-The scheme supports about 30-35 pupils in each year and about 25 of these are free places.
+The scheme supports up to 30 pupils in each year and about 15 of these are free places.
 These places are awarded to successful 11+ candidates whose parents could not otherwise afford to send their son to the School.
 The funds are provided both by the King Edward Foundation and by donations from former pupils.

 Although the School spends over £1m on Assisted Places each year, there are not sufficient funds to provide for all the successful 11+ candidates who apply for Assisted Places.
 Thus, the standard of performance in the examination is also a factor in the distribution of the funds.